abeaderstadt/ml_regression_beaderstadt/README.md

 - Making sure metrics were consistent across log scale vs. dollar scale took a lot of trial and error.

 ### 6.3 Future work
-- Explore interaction terms beyond smoker_BMI, or try regularization like Ridge/Lasso to see if it improves generalization.
+- Explore interaction terms beyond smoker_bmi, or try regularization like Ridge/Lasso to see if it improves generalization.

 - Experiment with Random Forests to see how they capture nonlinear patterns.